Muslim man excels in classical Indian dance for Hindu women

 The increasing participation of non-Hindus in traditional Hindu dance forms is being seen as a sign of religious tolerance in Kerala, a progressive state with a high rate of literacy.

-"People have realised that art has no religion," said P.N.
+"People have realized that art has no religion," said P.N.
 Suresh, vice-chancellor of the Kerala Kalamandalam.

 But it was not always so.